Tag: Gareth Thomas

 The below Parliamentary question was asked by Gareth Thomas on 2016-10-11.

-To ask the Secretary of State for Communities and Local Government, if he will publish a review of the effectiveness of Local Economic Partnerships; and if he will make a statement.
+To ask the Secretary of State for Communities and Local Government, if he will publish the amount of business rate income generated in each local authority area in England for each of the last five years; and if he will make a statement.

 • Gareth Thomas – 2016 Parliamentary Question to the Department for Communities and Local Government